PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 When a user clicks on this button, you must set the page status to `create`.

-When this is implemented, you should have a white page with your topbar.
+When this is implemented, you should have a white page with your top bar.
 This means that you are on your creation page.

 This page must allow you to upload a new NFT.

-In order to do this, it must propose a form to the user, containing the following informations :
+In order to do this, it must propose a form to the user, containing the following information :

 - name
 - nftName
 - description
 - receiverAddress
-- image (you have to find a way to import an image and to transform it into a base64 buffer)
+- image (In this first iteration the image will be represented by a string)

 By the way, after the user has fill all his datas, you need to call the function `postUploadNft`.

 You will also notice that this function take the exact same parameters that the ones asked previously.

 Once the user created his NFT, you must set the page status to `view`;

-#### A little help with documentation :
--

 ## Step 3: Display all your NFTs